 Under FIFO the t-shirt we purchased first at $2 will be sold first.
 So, Revenue equals $10 and Cost equals $2.
 Gross profit = $8.

 As we see from the above LIFO FIFO example gross profit will decrease with LIFO and increase in the FIFO method of accounting thus resulting in higher tax in case of FIFO and lower tax in case of LIFO.

-LIFO and FIFO explains the order in which inventory, purchased or sold, are recorded in the accounting statements.
-Companies that are operating on the principal of FIFO, oldest inventory purchased is recorded in the books first and in LIFO, the newest inventory purchased is recorded in the books first.
+LIFO vs FIFOLIFO and FIFO explain the order in which inventory, purchased or sold, is recorded in the accounting statements.
+For companies that are operating on the principle of FIFO, the oldest inventory purchased is recorded in the books first and in LIFO, the newest inventory purchased is recorded in the books first.
 Both are very important methods in accounting.
-Both IFRS and GAAP do not put any restrictions on FIFO method.
-But IFRS does not allow LIFO method for accounting.
-In case of LIFO, the balance sheet gives the value of newest unsold inventory and on the other hand, FIFO shows the value of the oldest unsold inventory.
+Both IFRS and GAAP do not put any restrictions on the FIFO method.
+But IFRS does not allow the LIFO method for accounting.
+In the case of LIFO, the balance sheet gives the value of the newest unsold inventory and on the other hand, FIFO shows the value of the oldest unsold inventory.

 |Gross Profit: $10 less $6 = $4|

 |Gross Profit: $10 less $2 = $8|